glbwell0/IoT-LevelUp/ConfigureDPS.md

   <li>Return to <b>Visual Studio Code</b>
   <li>Note the code has stopped in the <b>OnDesiredPropertyChanged</b> function
   <li>Walk the code by pressing <b>F10</b> for each line until you reach the end of the function at line <b>167</b>
+  <li>Remove the breakpoint from line <b>151</b> by clicking the red dot to the left of the line number
   <li>Press <b>F5</b> to continue running the code
   <li>Return to the <b>Azure IoT Explorer</b>
   <li>Click the <b>Refresh</b> button at the top of the <b>Device Twin</b> window